Skip to main content

 3. Click Enable.

-After setting up the gcloud CLI, you can run the following command to enable all services that the JupiterOne integration supports.
+After setting up the gcloud CLI, you can run the following commands to enable all services that the JupiterOne integration supports.

 note